Homemade is best.

-When I make this recipe, I am back in my mother’s kitchen on a winter evening.
+When I make this recipe, I am back in my mother’s kitchen on a cool summer or winter evening.
 I remember the day I wanted to learn how she made her scalloped potatoes.
 There really wasn’t anything to it, she said.
 All I needed, she assured me, was potatoes, milk, salt and pepper, and a few dabs of butter.

 I like to use my electric slicer (part of my Bosch mixer) to slice the potatoes.
 You can use any slicer, or slice them by hand if you’d like.